-A. Part-time LLM students must enroll in a minimum of 4 (and a maximum of -8) credits per semester.
-Full-time LLM students must enroll in a minimum of 9 (and a maximum of 14) credits per semester.
-With the approval of the assistant dean up to 6 credits earned in summer school may be applied to reduce these semester requirements.
+A. Part time LL.M. students must enroll in a minimum of 4 (and a maximum of -8) credits per semester.
+Full-time LL.M students must enroll in a minimum of 9 (and a maximum of 14) credits per semester.
+With the approval of the Director up to 6 credits earned in summer school may be applied to reduce these semester requirements.

-B. A Part time LL.M. student may not register for less than 4 credits per semester without the prior approval of the assistant dean.
-A Full-time LL.M. student may not register for more than 14 credits in a semester without the prior approval of the assistant dean and the associate deans.
+B. A Part time LL.M. student may not register for less than 4 credits per semester without the prior approval of the Director.
+A Full-time LL.M. student may not register for more than 14 credits in a semester without the prior approval of the Director and the Associate Deans.

-C. LL.M. students who wish to transfer between the Part-time and Full-time Divisions must obtain the written approval of the assistant dean and associate deans.
+C. LL.M. students who wish to transfer between the Part-time and Full-time Divisions must obtain the written approval of the Director and Associate Deans.
 Approval must be obtained prior to registration for the semester the transfer will take effect.

-E. No more than 6 credits may be accepted as Transfer Credits from another similarly accredited LLM Program or Summer School towards the LLM IN GLOBAL LAW AND TECHNOLOGY at Suffolk University Law School.
+D. No more than 6 credits may be accepted as Transfer Credits from another similarly accredited LL.M.
+Program or Summer School towards the Master of Laws (General) at Suffolk University Law School.
 Such Transfer Credits must have been earned after the completion of a basic law degree, within a reasonable period of time before acceptance into the LL.M., and not already counted towards another program or degree.
-The content of courses for Transfer Credits must be substantially equivalent to LL.M.
-Core Courses and the grade must be the equivalent of a B-.
-The award of Transfer Credits shall be at the discretion of the assistant dean and the associate deans.
+The award of Transfer Credits shall be at the discretion of the Director and the Associate Deans.

-F. Admission to the LLM Program does not entail admission to the JD degree program.
-Advanced Standing for the JD degree program is a separate decision to be made by the dean of admissions and the associate deans of the Law School.
+E. Admission to the LL.M.
+Program does not entail admission to the J.D. degree program.
+Advanced Standing for the J.D. degree program is a separate decision to be made by the Dean of Admissions and the Associate Deans of the Law School.

-G. The LLM degree alone will not normally suffice for eligibility to sit for the Massachusetts bar exam.
+F. The LL.M. degree alone will not normally suffice for eligibility to sit for the Massachusetts bar exam.
 Bar exam requirements vary from state to state.
 It shall be the responsibility of each student to determine for themselves their eligibility to sit for a bar exam or gain admission to practice law in any jurisdiction.

-A. All students must satisfactorily complete a Required Course, "Emerging Issues in Law, Information Technology and Transnational Business."
-In addition, International LLM students must complete a required course in "Introduction to U.S. Law, Legal Reasoning and Writing."
+A. All International LL.M. students must satisfactorily complete a Required Course, "Introduction to U.S. Law, Legal Reasoning and Writing."

-Alternatively, LLM students may complete a Thesis for 2 credits, which must be of publishable quality.
-The Thesis must be directly supervised by a Faculty Member, approved by the associate deans and certified by the assistant dean.
+Alternatively, LL.M. students may complete a Thesis for 2 credits, which must be of publishable quality.
+The Thesis must be directly supervised by a Faculty Member, approved by the Associate Deans and certified by the Director.
 The Thesis will be defended in an oral examination open to all Faculty.

 Reports of grades are made as follows: